ruifelixpereira/azure-iot-operations-labs/README.md

 In file `lab04-simple-dataflow/simple-copy-flow.yaml` make sure you are using this existing profile or create a new one.

-Create a simple dataflow that copies all entreis from topic `azure-iot-operations/data/thermostat` to a new topic `thermostat-copy`:
+Create a simple dataflow that copies all entries from topic `azure-iot-operations/data/thermostat` to a new topic `thermostat-copy`:

 ```bash
 cd lab04-simple-dataflow